docker/docs/engine/installation/linux/debian.md

 ### OS requirements

-To install Docker, you need the 64-bit version of one of these Debian versions:
+To install Docker, you need the 64-bit version of one of these Debian or Raspbian versions:

 - Stretch (testing)
-- Jessie 8.0 (LTS)
+- Jessie 8.0 (LTS) / Raspbian Jessie
 - Wheezy 7.7 (LTS)

 #### Extra steps for Wheezy 7.7